rmarx/h2push-thedetails/post.md

    * [PUSH_PROMISEs cannot be cancelled by the server][rulesOfThumbEmailThread2]

+   * (Some) browsers currently don't send RST_STREAM messages for pushed resources that are already in cache.

    * Pushed resources that the browser hasn't requested yet stay in a sort of separate "[unused streams][promiseOfPush]" cache for ~5 minutes, so aggressive prefetching for next pages can be problematic.

    * PUSH_PROMISE messages need to contain "provisional headers", wherein the server tries to predict with which headers the browser will request the resource.
-If the server gets it wrong (e.g. the response depends on cookies) and the provisional headers don't match the browser-generated request headers, the pushed resource can be ignored by the browser and a second request is made ([source1][promiseOfPush], [source2][rulesOfThumb], [source3][akamaiAutomatingRUM]).
+If the server gets it wrong (e.g. the response depends on cookies) and the provisional headers don't match the browser-generated request headers, the pushed resource can be ignored by the browser and a second request is made ([source1][promiseOfPush], [source2][rulesOfThumb], [source3][akamaiAutomatingRUM], [source4][howToUsePush]).

    * Lists of resources to push are fundamentally de-coupled from the actual .html sent, so with wrong list-management we can easily push outdated assets (ex. still sending main.js?v=1 instead of main.js?v=2).
 Currently there are [no browser-based APIs][promiseOfPush] to programmatically catch this or to be alerted when a pushed resource remained unused (use chrome://net-internals to find unclaimed pushes).